shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 <!--![Workfiles2](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/18_workfiles2.png)-->

 The Maya reference box indicated the `allow_task_creation` setting has a default value of `true`.
 As a best practice, no default settings are reflected in a pipeline configuration.
 This allows for a sparse format adding only the settings that differ from the default code to the configuration.
 If a setting isn’t explicitly provided any calls accessing that setting will receive the default value.
-When Toolkit reads the configuration and builds an environment, the apps, Engines, and Frameworks running in that environment use that project’s Pipeline Configuration settings and override any default settings based on what’s in the configuration.
+When Toolkit reads the configuration and builds an environment, the apps, Engines, and Frameworks running in that environment use that project’s pipeline configuration settings and override any default settings based on what’s in the configuration.

 **Step 20:** In `tk-multi-workfiles2.yml`, add `allow_task_creation` under `settings.tk-multi-workfiles2.launch_at_startup:` and set the value to `false`